 USEC began 2008 with a business plan focused on retiring or mitigating a number of key risks that faced the business and getting us to the next step with respect to the American Centrifuge program.
 At the beginning of 2008, when the annual performance goals were set, the financial outlook for 2008 included projected net income for the year in a range of \$25 to \$45 million, projected gross profit margin for 2008 of roughly 13% to 14%, and projected cash flows used by operations for the year of \$60 to \$80 million.
 As reported in our Annual Report on Form 10-K for the year ended December 31, 2008, we ended 2008 with net income of approximately \$49 million and a gross profit margin of 14.2%, which exceeded the high end of the range for both items, notwithstanding greater than expected increases in costs of production that were seen in 2008.
 Management was also successful in its efforts to control selling, general and administrative (SG&A) expense at just below our initial forecast of \$55 million.
 However, on the cash side, our business was severely impacted by rising costs for electric power (which makes up 70-75% of our cost of production), which are largely outside of management's control.
 We ended 2008 with cash flow used by operations of approximately \$105 million.
 This was unfavorable compared to our initial outlook and our annual incentive award target.
-However, management initiated efforts in 2008 that although they had a negative impact on 2008 cash flow were value-adding.
-For example, the Company's early repurchase in 2008 of notes due in January 2009 had a negative cash impact in 2008 but yielded net savings of approximately \$2 million.
+However, management initiated efforts in 2008 that although they had a negative cash impact in 2008 but yielded net savings of approximately \$2 million.
 As more fully described below under "Elements of Executive Compensation - Annual Incentive," adjustments were made in calculating cash flow for purposes of determining 2008 annual incentive awards in order not to penalize management for these efforts.